 To know neither self nor the enemy is equivalent of swinging about, blindly, hoping to “win” even though we neither know what we are fighting, nor whether we’re doing well.
 This is tantamount to a blind archer, firing arrows at random, in random directions, hoping that his actions will somehow defeat an enemy he can neither see, nor can even be sure is there.

-Again, there is the connection between CS and CTI, but more importantly there is a pair of additional issues.
+Again, there is the connection between InfoSec and CTI, but more importantly there is a pair of additional issues.
 First, there is no situation in which one can know the enemy and not know the self.
 This is a logical consequence of the fact that, if the self is not known, there is no way to determine that someone or something is a threat.
 If the self is not known, the enemy is, by default, unknown.
-Unfortunately, this is the state of much of the outsourced CS space, and greatly contributes to the extent of damage suffered at the hands of hackers.
+Unfortunately, this is the state of much of the outsourced InfoSec space, and greatly contributes to the extent of damage suffered at the hands of hackers.

 The second issue is that, if war is the “field on which life and death is determined,” then the means by which that determination is made is through knowledge – not through force.
 In fact, history is full of examples of knowledge overthrowing brute force, because with the right knowledge, far less force is necessary.
-It takes inhuman force to move a boulder by main strength; or it takes a properly placed lever and a few pounds of pressure.
+It takes inhuman force to move a boulder by main strength; or it takes a properly placed lever and a few pounds of accurate pressure.
 This is the difference between force and actionable knowledge.

 This interplay between knowledge of self and knowledge of the enemy is the primary subject of the next chapter.